 Everyone’s bucket list is to travel the world.
 People love adventure whether budget traveling, traveling solo or with friends.
 Checking a European trip off your list can be an awesome experience.
 Europe is a fascinating and diverse continent and its countries are full of vibrant cities known for their museums, architecture, history, food, and culture.
 Europe is worth visiting as you will have a completely different experience at each European destination.
+If you are looking for ideas, you’ll find some great travel books at The Works at purse-friendly prices, but here are just some of the places on my bucket list.

 There is always something to do and discover in major cities beyond the tourist attractions.
 A big part of every travel experience is the cuisine.
 There is a huge variety of different culinary experiences to be had in each European country.
 You can find some of the best cafes, pizzeria and street vendors in every city to try.